lucaslrodri/jupyter-tikz/docs/usage/as-magic.md

 ### Print entire LaTeX

-Finally, if you want to print the entire LaTeX string for any reason, you can use the `-pt` (or `--print-tex`) option:
+If you want to print the entire LaTeX string for any reason, you can use the `-pt` (or `--print-tex`) option:

 ```latex
 %%tikz -as=t -sc=2 --print-tex